dc-fukuoka/jacobi/README.md

     $ mpirun -np $NP ./jacobi_acc_mpi.pgi # for GPU
     # where $NP = np_m * np_n

+    # if you do not have GPU nor Xeon Phi,
+    $ mpirun -np $NP ./jacobi_mpi.intel.nooffload
+    or
+    $ mpirun -np $NP ./jacobi_mpi.pgi

+    # to view the result
     $ gnuplot # splot "jacobi.dat" w l

 performance comparison: